 4. A fine of $1,000 for failing to submit an actuarial statement according to the provisions.

-5. A fine of $25 every day to a maximum of $15,000 for failing to file returns for bond purchase plans by the due date, annuities, and trusts, and certain plans of deferred compensation.
+5. A fine of $25 per day up to a maximum of $15,000 for failing to file returns for bond purchase plans, annuities, trusts, and certain deferred compensation plans by the due date.

 Get help now with Form 5500 and benefits compliance.